 - Manufacturable at scale

-Risk management activities (per ISO 14971) identify potential hazards and mitigation strategies early in the design process.
+Risk management activities per ISO 14971 identify hazards and mitigation strategies early in the process.

 - Mechanical and electrical engineering